ordina-jworks/ordina-jworks.github.io/README.md

 the diff will only show the difference between the old and new sentence, and not the complete paragraph.

+Adding a YouTube video can be done by using `{% include youtube-player.html id='lRFeuSH9t44' aspect-ratio='21:9' %}`.
+The id of the YouTube video can be found in the URL parameter `v`.
+The suggested aspect ratio is `21:9` other aspect ratios are `16:9` or `4:3`.

 ## SASS usage

 When giving layout to components in your blog,